 Initial estimate is that the system may have lost pressure through a failed roof mounted release valve so pricing suggests a site visit plus mileage plus a replacement valve, plus a replacement fill of thermal fluid and a pump-station clean down taking 3 hours.
 Approximate cost is (£150+£13.5 (30 miles) +£15+£90+£30+(2 x 42)) £382.50 (inc VAT).

-If that solves the problem, it is all that will be charged.
+If that solves the problem, that is all that would have been charged.

 If however, damage has been caused to the pump-station due to the lack of fluid, it will not necessarily be evident until the system is restarted.
 There could then be a requirement to replace the pump-station at a cost of £416.00 (inc vat) plus any additional labour required.
 If the old pump-station had been installed without a discharge vessel – which is now a mandatory requirement, one of those would have to be fitted at an additional cost of £50.40.
 If the system does not use Stainless flexi pipes the main solar thermal plumbing may have to be modified to fit the replacement pump-station as it is likely the original model is not available.
 This would incur costs of time and basic copper and brassware.